Bank Of America Is Leveraged For Success In Rising Rate Environment

 Cheap Funding Source:

 Given the large consumer deposit base, BAC's deposit beta in the low 50s (per Goldman Sachs) is lower than other non-consumer focused banks.
-In addition, over 35% of BAC's deposits is non-interest bearing vs 25% for the average US Bank (per FDIC) and 28% for BAC's peers.
-In fact, BAC has more non-interest bearing deposits ($443b of $1.23t in deposits) than any other US-based bank, including JPM and WFC.
-The 5 percentage point (NYSE:PPT) differential between BAC and WFC/JPM translates into $60-70m in savings per 10 basis points (bps) move in interest rates.
-In mid-January, management stated it expects a $600m/Q benefit from the increase in interest rates to current levels.
+In addition, over 35% of BAC's deposits is non-interest bearing vs. 25% for the average US bank (per FDIC) and 28% for BAC's peers.
+In fact, BAC has more non-interest bearing deposits ($443B of $1.23T in deposits) than any other US-based bank, including JPMorgan (NYSE:JPM) and Wells Fargo (NYSE:WFC).
+The 5 percentage point (PPT) differential between BAC and WFC/JPM translates into $60-70M in savings per 10 basis points (bps) move in interest rates.
+In mid-January, management stated it expects a $600M/Q benefit from the increase in interest rates to current levels.

 Source: 3Q16 Company Filings